Hemasagar2299/E-Commerce-Store-Analysis/README.md

     - **Average Shipping Days Based on Review Scores**: Measure the shipping time and correlate it with customer review scores.
     - **Top 10 States with Profits**: Identify the top 10 states by profit generated.

+  ### To interactive with the dashboard download File
 ![Power Bi dashboard](https://github.com/Hemasagar2299/E-Commerce-Store-Analysis/assets/154252928/4ef561b4-42bf-466d-b702-f22450d67dee)